EU AI Act: High-Risk System Compliance

 The takeaways our research desk stands behind.

-• Article 10 data governance is the hardest clause to retrofit; plan for it from day one.
+• Article 10 data governance is the hardest clause to retrofit; provenance, representativeness, bias controls, data suitability and retention need design-time ownership.

 Table of contents